-What is the age of retirement you seek?
+What is the age at which you want to retire?

 Do you need a pension plan?

-How much money do you require once you retire?
+How much money do you want when you retire?

 Which kind of plan do you prefer?

-There are two types of pension plans: Immediate Annuity and Deferred Annuity.
+There are two types of pension plans available in India - Immediate Annuity and Deferred Annuity.
 Under

 Immediate Annuity plan, you pay a lump sum amount and the policy immediately begins providing pay-outs from next month.
 Under Deferred Annuity plan, the amount is accumulated over a number of years till the policyholder retires.
 The pay-outs begin thereafter.
 Weigh in your requirements and choose the best pension option for yourself.